odan/slim4-skeleton/docs/middleware.md

 # Middleware

-In a PSR-7/PSR-15 application you can add a middleware handler to all routes, to a specific route, or to a group of routes.
+In a Slim (PSR-7 / PSR-15) application you can add a middleware handlers to all routes, to a specific route or to a group of routes.

 More details: [Slim 4 Routing](https://www.slimframework.com/docs/v4/objects/routing.html)